Exam Station Applications

 Station Access and Monitoring Program (SAM)

 The SAM application serves several purposes.
 It allows staff to visualize which stations are in use.
-SAM is capable of detecting station configuration errors and login, logout, and assignment situations.
-Lastly, staff can send commands to stations to fix specific station issues.
+SAM is capable of detecting station configuration errors and login, logout, and assignment events.
+SAM also gives staff the ability to send commands to specific stations.

-Though SAM is not required to get students into and out of the facility, it is an invaluable tool for monitoring and controlling the lab computers.
+Though SAM is not required to get students into and out of the facility, it is an invaluable tool for monitoring and controlling the exam stations.

 Barcode Scanner Subsystem